faboo8/ontology-matching/README.md

 The PhraseVector class offers 4 ways to compute the similarity between two phrases:
-* CosineSimilarity:  can be seen as a comparison between documents on a normalized space because we’re not taking into the consideration only the magnitude of each word count (tf-idf) of each document, but the 'angle' between the documents.
+* **CosineSimilarity**:  can be seen as a comparison between documents on a normalized space because we’re not taking into the consideration only the magnitude of each word count (tf-idf) of each document, but the 'angle' between the documents.
-* WordNetSimilarity: as described above
+* **WordNetSimilarity**: as described above
-* PhraseCompare: not yet functional but it will allow the user to input their own model and perform a similarity calculation with the methods from the gensim module.
+* **PhraseCompare**: not yet functional but it will allow the user to input their own model and perform a similarity calculation with the methods from the gensim module.
-* CombinedSimilarity: computes an averaged similarity measure of CosineSimilarity and WordNetSimilarity.
+* **CombinedSimilarity**: computes an averaged similarity measure of CosineSimilarity and WordNetSimilarity.
 A list can be passed as the weight otherwise [0.8,0.2] will be used.

+## Building your own model

+There's several options available to build your own model based on a term-frequency model.
+These are:
+* Latent Semantic Indexing (LSI)
+* Random Projections (RP)
+* Latent Dirichlet Allocation (LDA)
+* Hierarchical Dirichlet Process (HDP)

+This feature is still being implemented and isn't fully functional yet.